Achievable logoAchievable logo

 Get familiar with your calculator

-You can (and should) use a calculator if it helps you solve the questions more quickly.
-Use the same calculator you’re preparing with on the actual exam!
+You can (and should) use a calculator if it helps you solve questions more quickly.
+Use the same calculator you’re practicing with on test day.

-The ACT calculator policy has detailed information on which calculators are allowed.
+The ACT calculator policy explains which calculators are allowed.

 Question categories

-Although the questions aren’t grouped by category on the exam, it’s helpful to understand the breakdown and identify your strengths/weaknesses, as some questions appear more frequently than others.
+The questions aren’t grouped by category on the exam, but it helps to know the breakdown so you can spot your strengths and weaknesses.
+Some categories appear more often than others.

 • Pre-algebra: Very common